 What Does the Gross Profit Percentage Tell a Small Business Owner?

 As a business owner, the more you know about your small business’s financial health the better position you will be in to grow and improve your business.
 One of the key metrics that can help you understand where your business stands financially and where you might need to make adjustments is by measuring gross profit margins.

-Measuring your gross profit margin will tell you how much money your business earns after you deduct the cost of making and marketing your product or services.
+Measuring your GP margin will tell you how much money your business earns after you deduct the cost of making and marketing your product or services.

-If you can, try to measure your own gross profit margins against your competition or the industry standard for your business.
-If other businesses have a higher gross profit margin than your business, this demonstrates that their operation is more efficient.
+If you can, try to measure your own GP margins against your competition or the industry standard for your business.
+If other businesses have a higher GP margin than your business, this demonstrates that their operation is more efficient.
 You might want to look more closely into what they are doing differently.